HOP review: Fast and healthy Vietnamese food for those on the go

 Aside from the food, there is also a wide choice of drinks including the famous Vietnamese coffee – which should be particularly handy for busy City workers.
 Overall, the HOP experience was fast and friendly.
 The staff were informative and helpful.
 I found myself initially torn between dishes as they looked so appetising so I will definitely have to go back to try more.
 If you’re looking for healthy and tasty food on the go, then hop into Hop!

 - HOP, 2 Finsbury Avenue Square, Broadgate, City of London, EC2M 2PA.
 Nearest station: Liverpool Street.
 Open from 7-11am for breakfast, 11am-4pm for lunch.
 For more information, visit the HOP website.

 Disclaimer: Metro Girl was a guest of Hop for this review.

 For more of Metro Girl’s bar and restaurant reviews, click here.

-Posted on 15 Jul 2015, in Grub, London and tagged Broadgate, foodie, Liverpool Street, London, street food, Vietnamese food.
+Posted on 15 Jul 2015, in Grub, London and tagged Broadgate, foodie, Liverpool Street, street food.
 Bookmark the permalink.
 Comments Off on HOP review: Fast and healthy Vietnamese food for those on the go.